jyxia/Learning-JavaScript/learning-js-notes.md

 #### Functions are first-class objects
 * A function is an instance of `Object` type
-* A function can have properties and methods, even its own constructor
+* A function can have properties and methods, even its own constructor.
-* A function can be assigned to a variable
+* A function can be assigned to a variable.
+So, functions are values.
 * A function can be passed as an argument of a function

 #### `this` keyword